 Every business undergoes change, whether it’s a new partner or organizational structure.
 It may not seem like the right time to implement new technology, but leaders may not be aware of the risks associated with manual processes.
 Every day that your team manually handles vendor invoices and payments means more wasted money and time.
 In fact, it can cost up to $22 to manually process an invoice and anywhere between $4 and $20 to process a paper check.
 Years of these processes add up to quite a sum your business could spend more efficiently.

 In addition to expensive processing costs, prolonging AP automation increases the risk of fraud.
-Stacks of printed invoices and paper checks used in the payment cycle put your business in danger.
+Stacks of printed invoices and paper checks used in the payment cycle put your business at risk.
 A recent AFP report shared that 78 percent of surveyed organizations were targeted for payment fraud in 2017, with 74 percent of those businesses being targeted by paper check.

 A big selling point for your finance leaders is the immediately improved security for each invoice and payment after implementation.
 With these security measures, there’s less risk that fraud will occur.
 These improved security features include: